by Texas Homesteader ~

 How To Cut A Milk Jug For Planting

-I cut the milk jug open horizontally so I can add soil and seeds.
-But I want to leave the area at the handle intact to act as a hinge.
+Cut the milk jug horizontally so you can add soil and seeds.
+But leave the area at the handle intact to act as a hinge.

-So first I mark a line around a milk jug about the height I want to cut.
-Usually right at the bottom of the milk jug’s handle.
+First mark a line around a milk jug right at the bottom of the milk jug’s handle.

 Gardener’s Tip: I held the tip of a permanent marker against a ruler at the height I wanted to mark.
 Then I pressed the marker to the milk jug, turning the jug while keeping the marker stationary.